Information About Consent

 Consent cannot be given if a person is impaired by alcohol and/or drugs.

-Below are some obvious signs that a person is impaired by alcohol and/or drugs and can no longer make a clear decision about giving consent:
+Below are some signs that a person may not be able to understand the facts, nature, extent or implications of a situation due to the use of alcohol and/or drugs and may no longer be able to make a clear decision about giving consent:

 - If a person is stumbling or falling down;